-Plamen’s PhD thesis focuses on the novel challenges disruptive technologies pose to IP theory and practice
+Plamen’s PhD thesis focuses on the IP implications of 3D printing

 Thesis title: Three-dimensional Printing and Intellectual Property Law

-Plamen is a PhD Researcher in IP Law and Graduate Teaching Fellow & Visiting Lecturer at City, University of London.
+Plamen is a PhD Candidate in IP Law and Graduate Teaching Fellow & Visiting Lecturer at The City Law School.

 He holds an LLM from Leiden University (Netherlands).
 He completed his LLB (Hons) at the University of East Anglia (UK) and Uppsala University (Sweden).

-Plamen’s doctoral thesis focuses on the intellectual property implications of three-dimensional printing.
+Plamen’s doctoral thesis focuses on the IP implications of three-dimensional printing.
 His research interests lie in all major categories of IP law.

 - City Law School Graduate Teaching Fellowship (2016 – 2019)

 - City Law School Annual PhD Forum Award for Best Presentation (2018)

 - Cardiff University: ‘Legal Issues in 3D Printing’ (June 2018) 3DP for (Re) Manufacturing: Challenges and the Way Ahead, Panalpina Research Centre Workshop